elyobelyob/octopus-energy-greenness-forecast-card/README.md

 This provides a convenient, at a glance way to observe the weeks ahead Greener Days score provided by Octopus.

 Each day is given a score out of 100.
-The higher the score then greener the day, ie more renewables on the grid.
+The higher the score then greener the period, ie more renewables on the grid.

 The timeframe Octopus analyse is 23:00 to 06:00 each day.